aupsychology/aupsychology.github.io/stats2workbook/07-IA5_regression_multipleregression.md

 This lab will examine how to do regression in R. In this case, we will look at how to enter a basic linear regresison in R, how to interpret the output, and how to add other control variables.

+If you need a primer on how to do regression, you can find one here in the [regression chapter](https://aupsychology.github.io/statsbook/association-claims-1.html#using-linear-regression) of *Statistics: The Story of Numbers*.

+This lab will cover the following topics:

+1. What is regression and what is it used for?
+Also, you should know what the predictor and outcome variables are.
+2. What is the idea of a control variable and why we would use it.
+3. How to interpret regressions, by creating a regression line and using that equation to predict a value for the outcome variable, given the equation.

 The data for this assignment are a set of data examining how various factors predict a person's wage.

 These data are from 1985, from the [Economics Web Institute](www.economicswebinstitute.org/data/wagesmicrodata.xls) surveying people on various attributes including how much they make.
 Many researchers have found convincing evidence that women make less money than men do.
 However, it is much more controversial why this is the case.
 It could be that men are more likely than women to work higher-paying jobs.
 It could be that men are more likely to have other factors which increase pay, such as higher education or experience.
 It could be that men are paid more due to discrimination.